 It may sound obvious, but always open the car door on the pavement side of the road – not on the side of the traffic.
 This'll make it safer for your dog when getting in and out of your car.

 It's worthwhile spending some time training your dog to wait before getting out of the car once you've opened the door.
 If your dog knows to leap out the car when you arrive home, it may do the same in a heavy-traffic area.

 If you're on a long car journey, make sure you stop every couple of hours so your dog can stretch its legs and go to the toilet.
 It's also quite common for some dogs to suffer from motion sickness, so look out for any signs of distress and give them plenty of breaks and drinks of water along the way.

 Travelling abroad with your pet pooch?

 Taking your pets on holiday can be just as much fun for them as it is for you.
 But just like us, they need to be looked after while you travel together.
-Check out our top tips to keep them safe and for added peace of mind, find out more about insuring your dog.
+For added peace of mind, find out more about insuring your dog